ansible/awx/docs/docsite/rst/administration/ent_auth.rst

 1. Set the ``RelayState`` on the IdP to the key of the IdP definition in the ``SAML Enabled Identity Providers`` field as previously described.
 In the example given above, ``RelayState`` would need to be either ``myidp`` or ``onelogin``.

-2. Once this is working, specify the redirect URL for non-logged-in users to somewhere other than the default controller login page by using the **Login redirect override URL** field in the Miscellaneous Authentication settings window of the **Settings** menu, accessible from the left navigation bar.
+2. Once this is working, specify the redirect URL for non-logged-in users to somewhere other than the default AWX login page by using the **Login redirect override URL** field in the Miscellaneous Authentication settings window of the **Settings** menu, accessible from the left navigation bar.
 This should be set to ``/sso/login/saml/?idp=<name-of-your-idp>`` for transparent SAML login, as shown in the example.

 .. image:: ../common/images/configure-awx-system-login-redirect-url.png